If you’re looking for novels about food, you’ll love reading these fiction books about food!

 Just as she’s about to get back to her dreams, a cute boy enters her life and she’s left once again grappling with taking a chance on love.

 You’re pretty much guaranteed to find a book by Sarah Dessen on any YA book list.
-Luckily, I found one that fits into the books for foodies category!
+Luckily, I found one that fits into the novels about food category!

 Do you have any favorite novels about food?
-What fiction books about food would you add to this list?
+What novels about food would you add to this list?

 Save this pin featuring novels about food for later!